MicrosoftDocs/architecture-center/docs/solution-ideas/articles/devsecops-in-github-content.md

 - [GitHub Actions][GitHub Actions] are custom workflows that provide continuous integration (CI) and continuous deployment (CD) capabilities directly in repositories.
 Computers called *runners* host these CI/CD jobs.
 - [App Service][App Service] provides a framework for building, deploying, and scaling web apps.
 This platform offers built-in infrastructure maintenance, security patching, and scaling.
 - [Azure Policy][Azure Policy] helps teams manage and prevent IT issues through policy definitions that can enforce rules for cloud resources.
 For instance, if your project is about to deploy a virtual machine with an unrecognized SKU, Azure Policy alerts you to the problem and stops the deployment.
-- [Microsoft Defender for Cloud][Azure Security Center] provides unified security management and advanced threat protection across hybrid cloud workloads.
+- [Microsoft Defender for Cloud](/azure/defender-for-cloud/defender-for-cloud-introduction) provides unified security management and advanced threat protection across hybrid cloud workloads.
 - [Azure Monitor][Azure Monitor] collects and analyzes app telemetry, such as performance metrics and activity logs.
 When this service identifies irregular conditions, it alerts apps and personnel.

 #### Security